Modern Slavery statement

 • An assessment for every new supplier during the onboarding process, including the acceptance by suppliers to comply with any procedural or legislative code of conduct regarding the payment of invoices.

-• Incorporating the recently published PPN 02/23 (covering the Government's transparency in supply chains to address the Modern Slavery Act 2015) into its sourcing documents.
+• Incorporating the recently published PPN 02/24 (covering the Government’s transparency in supply chains to address the Modern Slavery Act 2015) into its sourcing documents.

-• Including in its kick-off meeting template and library content, Social Value guidance for pre-procurement launch discussions around the inclusion of Social Value criteria, aligned to the procurement outcomes sought and the associated requirements of PPN 06/20, which also contains relevant Modern Slavery requirements.
+• Including in its kick-off meeting template and Library content, Social Value guidance for pre-procurement launch discussions around the inclusion of Social Value criteria, aligned to the procurement outcomes sought and the associated requirements of PPN 06/20, which also contains relevant Modern Slavery requirements.

 Where the Company, its clients or suppliers develop any concerns relating to modern slavery (or any other matter) for contracts in operation, they are raised with the CCS and/or UKSBS Procurement Service for investigation and resolution.
 Contract termination is an option if the particular circumstances warrant such action.